es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 The USB is plugged in your computer.

 If you want to communicate via Uart you need a FTDI-adapter.
+We don't need this communication, it is only for testing purposes.
-This adapter is connected with the elastic node with 3 jumper wires male to female.
+This adapter is connected with the elasticnode with 3 jumper wires male to female.
 The receive (RXI, brown cable) and transmit (TXD, red cable) pins of the FTDI-adapter are connected with the uart pins.
-The ground (GND, black cable) pin of the FTDI-adapter is connected to the ground pin of the elastic node (see picture above).
+The ground (GND, black cable) pin of the FTDI-adapter is connected to the ground pin of the elasticnode (see picture above).
 The FTDI-adapter has again a connection to the computer like the programmer with a USB-to-MiniUSB cable.
 The MiniUSB is connected to the FTDI-adapter and the USB is connected to your computer.
 ![ftdiAdapter](images/ftdiAdapter.jpg)